ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

 ### `TimeSeriesSegment` object

-When indexing time-series entries, they are accessed through a subdivision of the time-series called a _segment_.
+When indexing time series entries, they are accessed through a subdivision of the time series called a _segment_.
 In general the LINQ syntax looks somethintg like this:

 {CODE-BLOCK: sql}